WGS 165/Gendered History of Food

 Prerequisite: At least two WGS courses

-Feminist Methodologies will provide Women’s and Gender Studies students with an understanding and knowledge of the research methods feminist scholars use and prepare students to apply these methods in their own research projects.
-The course focuses on the obligations of feminist researchers, the core issues in various feminist epistemologies and the feminist perspectives on various research methods and how feminist scholars challenge dominant theories of knowledge and the major methodologies employed in the social sciences.
+Feminist Methodologies will provide WGSS with an understanding and knowledge of the research methods feminist scholars use and prepare students to apply these methods in their own research projects.
+The course focuses on the obligations of feminist researchers, the core issues in various feminist epistemologies, and feminist perspectives on various research methods and how feminist scholars challenge dominant theories of knowledge and the major methodologies employed in the social sciences.

 WGS 327/European Social History Since 1789